The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

-Corollary \ref{cor:sf_jnp_nf_no_bjnp} implies that to study which spaces among those of the form $S_F^*$ have the JNP we need to apply completely different techniques and tools than we described in this section.
+Corollary \ref{cor:sf_jnp_nf_no_bjnp} implies that in order to study which spaces among those of the form $S_F^*$ have the JNP, we need to apply completely different techniques and tools than we described in this section.